stephengpope/no-code-architects-toolkit/docs/code/execute/execute_python.md

 ## 1. Overview

 The `/v1/code/execute/python` endpoint allows users to execute Python code on the server.
-This endpoint is part of the version 1 API and is registered in the main `app.py` file.
+This endpoint is part of the `v1` API and is registered in the `app.py` file.
 It is designed to provide a secure and controlled environment for executing Python code, with features like input validation, timeout handling, and output capturing.

 ## 2. Endpoint